codemagic-ci-cd/codemagic-docs/content/building/running-locally.md

 ---
-title: Using Codemagic CLI tools locally
+title: Codemagic CLI tools
-description: Using Codemagic CLI tools locally or in other environments.
+description: How to use Codemagic CLI tools locally or in other environments
 weight: 10
 aliases:
     - '../yaml/runninglocally'